FlaSpaceInst/EZ-RASSOR/docs/CONTRIBUTING.rst

   sh develop.sh resolve
   ** RESTART TERMINAL **

 Finally, you'll need to get familiar with the ``develop.sh`` script, which is designed to help developers improve this software with ease. **This script is intended to completely wrap Catkin and this project's ROS workspace.
-Use this script instead of making changes to the workspace or calling Catkin directly.** Its general syntax looks like this:
+It is important that you use this script instead of making changes to the workspace or calling Catkin directly.** Read `the script`_ if you want gory details about how it works.

+Its general syntax looks like this:
 ::
   sh develop.sh <mode> [arguments...]